explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-webkit-plan.md

   fixing rather than deferring: the failure was *silent and fail-closed*, so wildcard scope simply never disclosed anything on those ports and looked indistinguishable from the gate working.
 The release workflow ships a tarball rather than an installed tree, where the compiled-in path does not exist, so it ships the list and sets the runtime override instead.

-None of this has been built on those ports.
+  The GTK port now *builds* with all of this — the release workflow's Linux leg is green — so the CMake changes at least compile and link.
+But that is a weaker result than it sounds: the build never runs `install`, so the `install(FILES ...)` rule and the compiled-in default path are both still unexercised, and the tarball deliberately sidesteps them via the runtime override.
+WPE is untouched.
+The silent, fail-closed failure mode described above therefore remains possible on an actually-installed GTK or WPE build.
+- **A restart-spanning persistence test — now covered, but by hand.**
+  `ManualTests/cross-origin-storage-persists.html` exists and has been run against a packaged build, so the notes' warning that a green build and a green suite can both coexist with a broken reload-from-disk path is no longer unaddressed.
+What remains deferred is *automating* it:
-- **A restart-spanning persistence test.** The notes are emphatic that a passing build and a passing in-process suite can both stay green while the reload-from-disk path is completely broken, since a conformance run never restarts the browser.
-WebKit's API test infrastructure can drive a real process against a fixed data store directory; that test does not exist yet.
+  WebKit's API test infrastructure can drive a real process against a fixed data store directory, which would put this in CI rather than relying on someone remembering to run it.
 - **Manually added entries.** The settings-UI path for seeding a file the user already has on disk (defaulting to `"*"` scope, with empty storing origins) is not implemented.